-The chapel is essentially an enormous magic lantern illuminating 1,130 figures from the Bible.
-Portions of the windows have been removed during a sweeping six-year restoration, set to finish in late 2014.
-(The lowest sections of the windows were restored in the mid-1800s.)
+The chapel is essentially an enormous magic lantern illuminating 1,130 biblical figures.
+Its 15 windows—each 50-feet high—were dismantled and cleaned with laser technology during a 40-year restoration, completed in 2014 to coincide with the 800th anniversary of St. Louis’s birth.
 Besides the dazzling glass, observe the detailed carvings on the columns and the statues of the apostles.
 The lower chapel is gloomy and plain, but take note of the low, vaulted ceiling decorated with fleurs-de-lis and cleverly arranged Ls for Louis.

 Sunset is the optimal time to see the rose window; however, to avoid waiting in killer lines, plan your visit for a weekday morning, the earlier the better.

 Come on a sunny day to appreciate the full effect of the light filtering through all of that glorious stained glass.
 You can buy a joint ticket with the Conciergerie: lines are shorter if you purchase it there or online, though you'll still have to go through a longish metal detector line to get into Sainte-Chapelle itself.
 Sights aside, the chapel makes a divine setting for classical concerts; check the schedule at www.infoconcert.com.

 - Address: 4 bd. du Palais, Ile de la Cité, Paris, 75001 | Map It

 - Cost: €8.50; joint ticket with Conciergerie €12.50